• Skip to primary navigation

 • 315 ml vegan milk lukewarm

-• 113 g vegan butter or margarine room temperature
+• 113 g vegan butter room temperature, can be substituted with oil

 • 1 tablespoon maple syrup plus 1 teaspoon vegan milk for vegan egg wash